“Drink at least 8 to 10 glasses of water every day.”

-- Include fresh fruits like oranges, lemons, grapefruits, watermelons, musk melons and pineapples that also have a high water content.
+- Include fresh fruits like oranges, lemons, grapefruits, watermelons, musk melons and pineapples that also have high water content.

-- Having a bowl of cucumber+tomato+carrot salad for dinner will not only supply you with enough fluids for the night but also help flush out toxins and supply you with the much-needed fibre for a healthy gut.
+- Having a bowl of cucumber+tomato+carrot salad for dinner will not only supply you with enough fluids for the night but also help flush out toxins and supply you with the much-needed fiber for a healthy gut.